cshutchinson/map-filter-reduce-exercises/README.md

              { firstName: 'Zach', lastName: 'Klabunde', role: 'Instructor'}];
 ```

-We're going to send out a message to all our users but just need their first name in order to personalize it.
+We're going to send out a message to all our users but just need their first name in order to personalize xit.
 We can use `.map()` to quickly return an array of just their first names.

 ```javascript
 users.map(function (user) {